A mathematical framework to study organising principles in graphical representations of biochemical processes: Introduction

-SBGN offers three different but complimentary visual languages, namely \textit{Process Description} (SBGN-PD) \cite{rougny_systems_2019}, \textit{Activity Flow} (SBGN-AF) \cite{mi_systems_2015} and \textit{Entity Relationship} (SBGN-ER) \cite{sorokin_systems_2015}, each focussing on a different level of abstraction.
+\textit{Systems Biology Graphical Notation} (SBGN) \cite{le_novere_systems_2009} has been developed to promote an efficient, unambiguous exchange and reuse of biological information related to signalling pathways, metabolic networks, and gene regulatory networks within the scientific community .
+Over the years, SBGN has become a widely used standardised graphical notational system to visualise biological processes at different level of detail.
+SBGN offers three different but complementary visual languages, namely \textit{Process Description} (SBGN-PD) \cite{rougny_systems_2019}, \textit{Activity Flow} (SBGN-AF) \cite{mi_systems_2015} and \textit{Entity Relationship} (SBGN-ER) \cite{sorokin_systems_2015}, each focussing on a different level of abstraction.
 SBGN-PD works at the detailed biochemical reaction level, SBGN-AF represents the connections and interactions between biochemical entities in terms of information flow, and SBGN-ER shows how entities influence each other's actions and behaviours.
 However, SBGN is only a visual tool and is not a mathematical representation of biological processes.
 There have been a few attempts to fill the gap between the SBGN visualisations and mathematical representations, including \cite{rougny2016qualitative}, which formalised SBGN-PD diagrams using asynchronous automata networks, or \cite{Loewe2011} using Hybrid Functional Petri Net (HFPN) and \cite{cherdal2018sbgn2hfpn} using textual representations (SBGNtext).
-However, all these attempts do not support the study of \textit{organising principles}, specifically,
+However, all of these attempts fail to support the study of \textit{organising principles}, specifically,

 \begin{itemize} \item[(a)] formal ways to compose a collection of biochemical molecular/cellular networks into a composite network and decompose a large network into smaller subcomponents, \item[(b)] formal ways to zoom in and zoom out details in a biochemical molecular/cellular network, \item[(c)] formal compatibility features between the said compositionality and the said process of zooming-out and zooming-in details, \item[(d)] formal ways to study how a particular portion of a network depends on the entities produced outside it, and conversely, how the network outside this particular portion depends on the entities produced inside the said portion. \end{itemize} To this day, most experimental studies will only be able to address subsystems, parts of a larger whole.
 There is, thus, a need to compose networks, and ideally, we must have tools available to study the organisation of large networks independent of the simulation framework chosen.
 Taking human diseases as an example, virtually all processes linked to a disease phenotype involve various cell types and many molecule types.
 The Atlas of Inflammation Resolution (AIR) \cite{SERHAN2020100894} is an example where information for over twenty thousand reactions involved in the resolution of acute inflammation is gathered.
 Processes of this size are never studied as a whole.
 Experimental studies are usually focusing on, and are practically limited to, networks of relatively small sizes.
 Thus, especially when the target network size is very large, formal organisational principles, as stated above, and a formal framework of graphical representations, which abstracts from concrete modelling and simulation formalisms, are expected to be helpful for quantitative and qualitative analyses.